 In 1958 the price per KL-7 totaled $1458.
 This comprised the KLB-7 base at $814, KLA-7 stepping unit $328, KLK-7 cipher unit $80, CE87054 Carrying Case $161, CE87066 AC Power Converter $75 and a set of rotors $100.
 A complete KL-7 would cost $14,313 when converted into present 2022.

-The extended use of the KL-7 was discussed and NATO member Canada pointed out that the KL-7 had not reached 100% reliability yet due to problems with the pulse generator A book cipher as back-up would be essential.
+The extended use of the KL-7 was discussed, and NATO member Canada pointed out that the KL-7 had not reached 100% reliability yet due to problems with the pulse generator.
+A book cipher as back-up would be essential.
 The KL-7 was also used on NATO submarines and in 1959 they approved the Basic Submarine Code as back-up system for the KL-7.
 The code, in itself not secure enough, was used in conjunction with letter one-time pads.
-By the end of 1959 NATO authorized the use of KL-7 ADONIS for first level military and diplomatic traffic.
+In December 1959 NATO authorized the use of KL-7 ADONIS for first level military and diplomatic traffic.
 By 1966 some 25,000 KL-7 were produced for the U.S. and their allies.

 When France left NATO's military structure in 1966, NATO needed a separate crypto system to exclude France from their most sensitive communications.
 Initially, two new KL-7 ADONIS key lists and a new set of rotors with other internal wiring was introduced.
 NATO did continue to distribute COSMIC TOP SECRET key lists to France but introduced separate key lists from which the French were excluded.
 The KL-7 key lists for General Small Ships, the Maritime Patrol Aircraft, Atlantic Channel North Sea and Baltic Area remained available to France.